strimzi/proposals/048-avoid-broker-restarts-when-in-recovery.md

 The following list outlines the high-level logic currently implemented in `KafkaRoller` for rolling pods:
 - Take a list of Kafka pods and reorder them based on the readiness.
 - If the pod is the controller, roll it last.
-- If pod is not ready before rolling, wait for it to become ready until the operation timeout reaches.
+- If pod is not ready before rolling, wait for it to become ready until the operation timeout is reached.
-- If pod is in a stuck state e.g CrashLoopBackOff, force restart the pod.
+- If pod is in a stuck state e.g `CrashLoopBackOff`, force restart the pod.
 - If pod is unschedulable, fail the reconcilation.
 - If the AdminClient connection to pod failed, force restart the pod.
 - Check if rolling the pod would have an impact on the availability such as causing under replicated partitions.
-- If rolling the pod does affect the availibility, then restart the pod and wait for pod readiness.
+- If rolling the pod does not affect the availibility, then restart the pod and wait for pod readiness.
+Otherwise consider other pods for rolling first.
 - If pod does not became ready within the operation timeout (300000ms by default) after restarting, then retry until the maximum attempt is reached.

 The current flow of KafkaRoller